brockbarlow/ADGP120-Script-it-up/README.md

 -Dark Blue colored blocks represents: uncalculated nodes (nodes that are still in the open list) -Brown colored lines represents: parent nodes
 -Pink colored line represents: most efficient cost path

+Every time the runit.bat executes the information displayed in the pygame window will change.
+This is due to how the walkable, unwalkable, start and goal nodes are set up.
+They are setup randomly.